fingerthief/minimal-chat/README.md

 - Swipe to the **Left** on the bottom input box and your **Conversations** dialog will appear.
 - Swipe to the **Right** on the bottom input box and your **Settings** dialog will appear.
+- Double tap on the messages list to open a quick action context menu for starting a new conversation or to delete the current one.
+- Double tap on the settings page to expand or collapse the side panel for extra space.

 ## **Integration with Open AI Response Formatted APIs**